honakac/braingear/README.md

 <br/>

 # braingear
-braingear is a compiler for the Brainfuck programming language that generates C code from .bf files.
+**braingear** is a Brainfuck interpreter and compiler written in C. <br> It's designed to be simple, portable, and easy to use.

 ## Features
 * Converts Brainfuck code into C code.
+* Interprets the Brainfuck file
 * Simple command-line interface.
-* Generates C files with the same name as the input file, adding a `.c` postfix.
 * Easy compilation and installation using make.
 ## Installation
 To install, run the following commands: